simionAndrei/SBD_AWS-assignment/README.md

 # Running with default configurations
-Unfortunately when running on the full data with `spark-submit` default configuration, we were encountered with out of memory (`java.lang.OutOfMemoryError: Java heap space`) and the cluster was crashing.
+Unfortunately when running on the full data with `spark-submit` default configuration, we were encountered with out of memory error (`java.lang.OutOfMemoryError: Java heap space`) and the cluster was crashing.
 As far as we can tell, we were not even using the YARN.
-In the interface it was registering that we were only using 1 vCPU per slave.

 # Running parameters configuration